What’s that strange noise that kind of sounds like white noise, or wind in your ears? Why can’t anyone else hear it?

-You try to ignore it, but it doesn’t go away.
+You try to ignore the noise, but it doesn’t go away.
 It gets worse when the power goes out, leaving you with just the sound of your own breath…and that odd noise that’s driving you nuts.
-If you don’t have a loud fan going at night, this white noise might even interfere with your sleep.
+If you don’t have a loud fan going at night, this white noise will almost certainly interfere with your sleep.

 You can still hear what people say.
 It just sounds like there’s some sound transposed on top everything you hear.

-Let’s look at where this white noise came from, what it is and what you may be able to do to reduce or get rid of it.
+Let’s look at where this white noise comes from, what it is, and what you may be able to do to reduce or get rid of it.

 Tinnitus is a form of hearing loss.
 It’s characterized by a constant or intermittent noise that sounds like it’s on top of what you hear.
 Depending on the type of tinnitus you have, it may be unnoticeable most of the time.
 Or you may be saying, this white noise in my head feels deafening, threatening to take my sanity.